Javadyakuza/TIP3-Docs/Deployments/External/Transfer.md

 In the code sample below, we will demonstrate how to transfer TIP-3 tokens using locklift:

+Notice that we utilize the stats of the previously written script in the [mint tip-3](./Mint.md#step-1-write-minting-script) section.

 ::: info
 Before we start to write our scripts we need to make sure that there is a file named `04-transfer-tip3.ts` in the `script` folder in the project root.
 :::